Quantification and Aggregation over Concepts of the Ontology: Extending with intensions

-within \lstinline|expr(c)| are transformed into \lstinline|p(t1,..tn)| where \lstinline|p| is the symbol denoting concept \lstinline|c| (Our implementation currently does not support synonymous concepts).
+is transformed into a disjunction of \lstinline|expr(`c)| expressions, where \lstinline|`c| is a \lstinline|Concept[T1**..**Tn->T]|.
+Occurrences of \lstinline|$(`c)(t1,..tn)| within \lstinline|expr(`c)| are transformed into \lstinline|c(t1,..tn)| where \lstinline|c| is the symbol denoting concept \lstinline|`c| (Our implementation currently does not support synonymous concepts).
 The resulting formula is an FO sentence that can be submitted to Z3.